jasonhmlee/Election_Analysis/README.md

 - Data Source: election_results.csv
 - Software: Python 3.6.1, Visual Studio Code, 1.38.1

-##Summary
+## County Results
+The analysis of the eleciton results for each county show that:
+- The counties were:
+	- Jefferson
+	- Denver
+	- Arapahoe
+- The county results were:
+	- Jefferson received 10.5% of the votes and 38,855 number of votes.
+	- Denver received 82.8% of the votes and 306,055 number of votes.
+	- Arapahoe received 6.7% of the votes and 24,801 number of votes.
+- County with the largest number of votes was Denver

+## Candidate Results
 The analysis of the election show that:
-- There were “x” votes cast in the election.
+- There were “369,711” votes cast in the election.
 - The candidates were:
-	- Candidate 1
-	- Candidate 2
+	- Charles Casper Stockham
-	- Candidate 3
+	- Diana DeGette
+	- Raymon Anthony Doane
 -The candidate results were:
-	- Candidate 1 received “x%” of the votes and “y” number of votes.
+	- Charles Casper Stockham received 23.0% of the votes and 85,213 number of votes.
-	- Candidate 2 received “x%” of the votes and “y” number of votes.
+	- Diana DeGette received 73.8% of the votes and 272,892 number of votes.
-	- Candidate 3 received “x%” of the votes and “y” number of votes.
+	- Raymon Anthony Doane received 3.1% of the votes and 11,606 number of votes.
 - The winner of the election was:
-	- Candidate (1, 2, or 3), who received “x%” of the vote and “y” number of votes.
+	- Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

-## Challenge Overview

-## Challenge Summary
+## Election-Audit Summary
+The script used

+Election-Audit Summary: In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
+Give at least two examples of how this script can be modified to be used for other elections.